jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, rare

-While a fire burns in this brass brazier, you can use an action to speak the brazier’s command word and summon a fire elemental, as if you had cast the [[conjure elemental]] spell.
+While a fire burns in this brass brazier, you can use an action to speak the brazier’s command word and summon a fire elemental, as if you had cast the [[Conjure Elemental]] spell.
 The brazier can’t be used this way again until the next dawn.

 The brazier weighs 5 pounds.